HosaynChiba/brillouin-zones/README.md

 ### installtion guid
-for installing fist need python 3.5 is installed in ubutnu.
+for installing fist need python 3.5 which is pre installed in ubutnu.

 needed libraries:
 - matplotlib